Excellent service. Thank you all. Really glad I chose you to handle my case.

 She explained that her mother did everything for her children and this was one of the few things she wanted to do for herself.
 She said that no one had even thought about potential problems that might occur during or after the operation.

 While in surgery Denise’s bowel ended up getting punctured 9 times.
 The toxic chemical coming from her bowels induced a heart attack and multiple organ failures.
 She was put into an induced coma and kept alive on a life-support machine for over a month.

 Incredibly, Denise survived but had to have a total of 18 operations and had to have a colostomy bag fitted towards the end of her life when an infection took hold of her body aged just 42.

-Prior to Denise’s story, there have been a multitude of similar stories where patients have died or been left severely injured as a result of a less than capable procedure carried out by surgeons.
+Prior to Denise’s story, there had been a multitude of similar stories where patients have died or been left severely injured as a result of a less than capable procedure carried out by surgeons.

-Following the inquest into her death her husband Colin Hendry poignantly described his deceased wife as ‘beautiful…inside and out’.
+Following the inquest into her death, her husband Colin Hendry poignantly described his deceased wife as ‘beautiful…inside and out’.